rkemmy/quotable/README.md

 The project allows the user to create, upvote and downvote quotes

 ## Known Bugs
-There were errors generated when the
+There were errors generated when creating event emitters for the upvote and downvote buttons.
+The issues should likely be resolved in the next version of the project

 ## Development server